Alain Maratrat

-Alain Maratrat (born 1950) is French actor, theater and opera director known for his innovative interpretations and staging.
+Alain Maratrat (born 1950) is a French actor, theater and opera director known for his innovative interpretations and staging.
 He has shared his longtime exploration of the body as an instrument of theatrical expression through workshops and classes for actors, dancers, and singers, throughout the world.
 He was a winner of a Golden Mask award in 2006, as director of the opera Il Viaggio a Reims.

 Biography

 Early life

 Alain Maratrat was born in Paris into a family far from the world of art; his father was a train conductor and his mother had stopped working as a dressmaker to raise her children.

 He attended the Institute National des Arts du Spectacle in Brussels, Belgium from 1969 to 1973 and, thirty years later, joined 3 fellow students from the class of ‘73 to play their younger selves in Trente Ans a Peine, a play by Jean-Claude Carrière, which was based on their acting aspirations and experiences at INSAS.